 The Chiefs grabbed their second Super Bowl win in franchise history, while Mahomes became the youngest player to win both a Super Bowl MVP and regular-season MVP award.
 The victory also helped secure his status as arguably the league’s best quarterback and new face.

 Chiefs’ Super Bowl 54 odds

-Heading into the AFC title game, the Chiefs were pegged as being the slight favorites over the San Francisco 49ers to win the Super Bowl.
+Heading into the AFC title game, the Chiefs are pegged as the Super Bowl favorites.

 Kansas City had another impressive regular season that saw them secure the first-round playoff bye in the AFC.
 Patrick Mahomes led the charge with another MVP-caliber year.